 "The discovery reflects a breakthrough in the precise use of these tools compared to previous generations of researchers," ABC News today, March 19, quoted the report's author, graduate student Ritvik Basant of the University of Chicago (USA).

 Barnard's Star is a red giant discovered in 1916.
-Since then, astronomers have estimated that at least 70 percent of the stars in the Milky Way are of this type.
+Since then, astronomers have estimated that at least 70% of the Milky Way's stars are of this type.
 That's why researchers want to know more about the planets that orbit them, according to the University of Chicago.

 "It's an incredibly exciting discovery, Barnard's star is our neighbor, but we know so little about it," said report author Basant.